 3. Beck’s not-so-exclusive footage

 According to Beck, no one else but Fox had the guts to show footage of Israeli commandos under attack during a flotilla raid.
-According to Stewart, everyone from CNN to Sesame Street aired it.
+According to Stewart, everyone from CNN to Sesame Street

 2. Simple math